Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 Best Wood for Wood Fired Pizza Oven Cooking

-Great food depends on the wood you use when it comes to cooking in your wood-fired pizza oven.
+Great food depends on the wood you use when it comes to outdoor cooking in your wood-fired pizza oven.
 Cooking in your pizza oven with hardwood brings other benefits as well; every wood fired oven seasons differently over time, just like a cast iron skillet, so each will produce food with subtle differences.

 Other factors including the quality of your meat, oven temperature, spices used, and any added sauces will impact the final taste of your meal as much as the type of wood used.
 So, spend time experimenting with different woods in addition to all the other factors.